-The evidence presented by Petitioner reflects a course of conduct that would enable the Court to conclude there is little likelihood that after he is readmitted to the practice of law that he will engage in unprofessional conduct as contemplated by Hess.
-The evidence is void of any reason the public confidence in the administration of justice would be adversely affected by the reinstatement of Petitioner's law license.
-Indeed, the primary purpose of an ethics proceeding "is no punishment but rather the protection of the public and the reassurance of the public as to the reliability and integrity of attorneys."
-Committee on Legal Ethics v.
-Pence, 171 W.Va.
-68, 74, 297 S.E.2d 843, 849 (1982).
-It is anticipated by his course of conduct since his suspension that Petitioner will strive to uphold the standards of integrity expected of officers of the Court.
-Petitioner has met the burden to have the opportunity to seek redemption and the recommendations as set forth by the Hearing Panel Subcommittee create an accountability structure to ensure the protection of the public.
+The evidence is void of any reason the public confidence in the administration of justice would be adversely affected by the reinstatement of Mr. Perry's law license.
+Indeed, the primary purpose of au ethics proceeding "is not punishment but rather the protection of the public and the reassurance of the public as to the reliability and integrity of attorneys."
+Committee on Legal Ethic vs. Pence, 171 W.Va.
+68,74, 297 S.E.2d 843, 849 (1982).